orhun/menyoki/README.md

 ### Other <a href="https://github.com/orhun/menyoki"><img src="https://user-images.githubusercontent.com/24392180/99184076-96c10b00-2751-11eb-99ea-ad962144df76.png" height="30"></a>

-It's possible to change the GIF, PNG, JPG, and PNM encoding options with specifying flags/options to the corresponding subcommands.
+It's possible to change the GIF, APNG, PNG, JPG, and PNM encoding options with specifying flags/options to the corresponding subcommands.
 Also, **save** subcommand can be used for changing the default output settings.

-#### GIF
+#### GIF/APNG

 ```
 FLAGS:
-        --gifski    Use the gifski encoder
+        --gifski    Use the gifski encoder         <only in GIF>
-        --fast      Encode 3 times faster (gifski)
+        --fast      Encode 3 times faster (gifski) <only in GIF>
     -h, --help    Print help information

 OPTIONS:
     -f, --fps <FPS>            Set the FPS [default: 20]
-    -q, --quality <QUALITY>    Set the frame quality (1-100) [default: 75]
+    -q, --quality <QUALITY>    Set the frame quality (1-100) [default: 75] <only in GIF>
     -r, --repeat <REPEAT>      Set the number of repetitions [default: ∞]
     -s, --speed <SPEED>        Set the GIF speed [default: 1.0]
         --cut-beginning <S>    Cut the beginning of the GIF [default: 0.0]